 ● Bar Chinois – Located in Chippendale, this chinoserie, hip, chic, French-Asian food bar runs in a two-storey terrace house in the middle of the street!
 Expect artisan cocktails and food and hospitality that extends from the early morning until late at night.
 To make things interesting, this bar offers a rotating events calendar!

 This list should provide insight into some of the Sydney’s finest gastro pubs and food bars.
-We’ve tried and tested everything mentioned on the list and we loved the food and had a great time drinking with friends afterwards.
+We’ve tried and tested everything mentioned on the list and we loved the food and had a great time drinking with friends afterward.
 There is nothing better to complement a fun night of drinking than having a nice side dish snack after a good meal and a couple of cold ones!